lesleyrs/Client3/README.md

 ## known issues
 ```
-(outside of emscripten.c): server cache changes would require manual cache+checksums update in client for now, the server has an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one), remove original cache at bin/archives when the cache matches exactly
+(outside of emscripten.c): server cache changes requires manual cache+checksums update in client for now, the server has an issue with client map crcs changing when only server maps get updated.
+Also textures were modified to make quests unhoverable since there are no journals + grayed out unfinished ones), remove original cache at bin/archives when the textures match.

 no midi fading, old js code for IE: https://github.com/2004Scape/Server/blob/61bf21fb3755c14b5cf6d47c9d974dee5783beda/view/javaclient.ejs new ts code: https://github.com/2004Scape/Client2/commit/92e74f1f134ea82e48dd608dcca3422777a7a986 (client-ts has more some fade fixes)